United-Sapiens/united-sapiens.github.io/README.md

 The slides I have already added were made using online translation tools, which is not 100% correct.
 I wish I could add slides for every country in the world, but I don't have the knowledge of the languages.
 I have received some suggestions on the web, due to some posts I made on Imgur and Reddit, and I have corrected the translations made so far.
 That's why I would like the help from people in each country to translate the **We The Sapiens** mantra and the **About This** modal into each language. if you are interested you can also contribute...   :thumbsup:

+## Why jQuery?

+As a Full Stack Web Developer, I have been using the Angular framework in the last 5 years.
+This year I started studying the React framework, which is very requested in job offers.
+These frameworks are very good, but they don't compare to jQuery in terms of market share: 77.4% of all websites on the Internet use jQuery (October, 2022).
+My decision for using jQuery was based on the large number of developers who are not yet familiar with these new frameworks.

 ## How You Can Contribute

-You can help if you want, by editing this repo and adding new content - text, images, videos, audios...
+You can help if you want, by editing this repo and adding new content - text, scripts, styles, images, ...

 Just follow the steps below: